acollamati/starchat-doc/docs/index.md

 sbt compile run
 ```

-Now StarChat is running and you can configure and test the installation as defined [Installation](#1-installation)
+Now StarChat is running and you can configure and test the installation as explained in [Installation](#1-installation)

-## Install local Docker (for testing branches)
+## 3. Docker Image Creation for testing branches

-Generate a packet distribution.
-In StarChat directory:
+If you want to generate a new docker image to be distributed you need to run in StarChat directory:

 ```bash
 sbt dist